ArtBIT/bash-clam/README.md

 <h1><img src="/assets/clam.png" height="50"> CLAM</h1>

 CLAM is a recursive acronym for "CLAM, Load A Module".
-CLAM is a simple package manager for bash that helps you install bash scripts and rc files from GitHub.
+CLAM is a simple package manager for Bash shell which helps you install and manage shell scripts and rc files from GitHub.

 # Installation
 ```